The Meanest Things Your Rock Heroes Have Said About Fans

 Velvet Underground frontman and alternative rock icon Lou Reed earned a reputation for his cantankerous personality over the course of his career.
 Famously uncompromising in his worldview and attitude toward his art, he proved time and time again that he was more than willing to alienate his own fanbase for the sake of creating space in his life for greater artistic freedom.
 His final album before his death in 2013, "Lulu," a collaboration with thrash metal band Metallica that managed to turn away fans of both acts in droves, is testament to that.

 But the most famous musical left turn of Reed's career came in 1975, when he delivered the notorious double album "Metal Machine Music."
-The record was a double album of noise music that Reed had created with tape loops and a great deal of distortion, with no song structure or anything for casual listeners to hang onto.
+The record was comprised of noise music that Reed had created with tape loops and a great deal of distortion, with no song structure or anything for casual listeners to hang onto.
 It grinds on for over an hour and was utterly blasted by critics after Reed had delivered more fan-friendly releases in the couple of years prior, such as the live album "Rock N' Roll Animal" and "Sally Can't Dance."

 Counting Crows